ARTICLE I: NAME

 SECTION 4: The Society irrevocably waives any claims it may have against any officers or Board members for damages to the Society arising out of or pertaining to any act or omission of such persons except those claims arising out of or pertaining to the intentional doing of an unlawful act by such persons.
 The foregoing rights of indemnification shall not be exclusive to any other rights to which he/she may be entitled as a matter of law or by agreement, bylaws or otherwise.
 Any indemnification, however, shall not exceed the monetary limits of any insurance policy, if any, carried for such purposes by the Society regardless of the absolute monetary amount incurred by an individual officer, Board member, employee, or member engaged in Society business.

-The Committees of the Society shall consist of such Standing Committees as herein designated and such special committees as are appointed by the President.
+The Committees of the Society shall consist of such specific Ad Hoc Committees as herein designated and such special committees as are appointed by the President after the Executive Board has deemed it necessary.

-SECTION 1: Preamble.
-The following committees shall be appointed by the President of the Colorado Neuropsychological Society.
-The terms of the members of the standing committee shall be adjusted so that not all members retire at the same time.
-All members of standard committees ordinarily serve for a two year period.
+The terms of the members of the ad hoc committee shall be variable, depending on the needs of the committee at that time.
 Committees ordinarily will consist of the Chair and four other members to establish an odd number of members to succeed themselves as often as desired.
-In the case of resignation or death, a committee member or Chairperson may be replaced by the President.
+In the case of resignation or death, a committee member or Chairperson may be replaced by the President or another Executive Board member.
 Committee members must be members of the Society.
-There will be a minimum of two meetings per year of each committee.
-At the discretion of the Executive Board, and subsequent to a unanimous vote of the Board, the designated Chairs of each standing committee may be reassigned during any one calendar year in order to best meet the leadership needs of the organization.
+At the discretion of the Executive Board, and subsequent to a unanimous vote of the Board, the designated Chairs of each ad hoc committee may be reassigned during any one calendar year in order to best meet the leadership needs of the organization.

 Any member of the Society may be dropped from good standing for acts of non-professional conduct or non-payment of dues, which is considered by the general membership to be contrary or detrimental to the professional objectives of the Society, or for violations of ethical standards of either the American Psychological Association, the Colorado Psychological Association, or other allied or similar professional groups.
 Members who are not in good standing because of non-professional conduct shall be eligible for reinstatement upon written request to the Executive Board, and by approval of two-thirds of the Board.
 Members not in good standing because of non-payment of dues shall be eligible for reinstatement upon payment of all dues in arrears.